Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 ## What can you expect from this part of the tutorial?

 You will have an up and running Docker container with Hadoop and a first glance on Hadoop Overview page.
-Additionally you have four handy Docker commands in your reportoire.
+Additionally, you have four handy Docker commands in your reportoire after this tutorial.

 ## What is Hadoop?

-Hadoop is used for storing and analysing data.
+Hadoop is used for storing and analysing data, especially big sets of data.
 The term Hadoop is an umbrella-term for multiple applications.
 Four (soon five) applications are building Hadoop's core:

 * **Hadoop Common**
   Common application parts